rust-lang/book/second-edition/nostarch/chapter10.md

 }
 ```

-Trait bounds go with the declaration of the generic type parameter, after a
+We place trait bounds with the declaration of the generic type parameter, after
-colon and within the angle brackets.
-Because of the trait bound on `T`, we can
+a colon and inside the angle brackets.
+Because of the trait bound on `T`, we
-call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
-The
+can call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
+This
-external code from Listing 10-13 that’s using our `aggregator` crate can call
+also allows the external code from Listing 10-14 that’s using our `aggregator`
-our `notify` function and pass in an instance of `WeatherForecast`, since
+crate to call our `notify` function and pass in an instance of
-`Summarizable` is implemented for `WeatherForecast` as well.
-Code that calls
+`WeatherForecast`, because `Summarizable` is implemented for `WeatherForecast`
-`notify` with any other type, like a `String` or an `i32`, won’t compile, since
+as well.
+Code that calls the function with any other type, like a `String` or
-those types do not implement `Summarizable`.
+an `i32`, won’t compile, because those don’t implement `Summarizable`.

-We can specify multiple trait bounds on a generic type by using `+`.
-If we
+We can specify multiple trait bounds on a generic type using the `+` syntax.
-needed to be able to use display formatting on the type `T` in a function as
+For example, to use display formatting on the type `T` in a function as well as
-well as the `summary` method, we can use the trait bounds `T: Summarizable +
+the `summary` method, we can use `T: Summarizable + Display` to say `T` can be
-Display`.
-This means `T` can be any type that implements both `Summarizable`
+any type that implements both `Summarizable` and `Display`.

-and `Display`.
+There are downsides to using too many trait bounds, however.
+Each generic has

-For functions that have multiple generic type parameters, each generic has its
+its own trait bounds, so functions with multiple generic type parameters can
-own trait bounds.
-Specifying lots of trait bound information in the angle
+have lots of trait bound information between a function’s name and its
-brackets between a function’s name and its parameter list can get hard to read,
+parameter list, making the function signature hard to read.
+For this reason,
-so there’s an alternate syntax for specifying trait bounds that lets us move
+Rust has alternate syntax for specifying trait bounds inside a `where` clause
-them to a `where` clause after the function signature.
-So instead of:
+after the function signature.
+So instead of writing this:

 ```
 fn some_function<T: Display + Clone, U: Clone + Debug>(t: T, u: U) -> i32 {
 ```

-We can write this instead with a `where` clause:
+We can use a `where` clause, like this:

 ```
 fn some_function<T, U>(t: T, u: U) -> i32